 Burnout is real across the country right now, especially for the healthcare workers who have spent two long years on the front lines of a pandemic.
 Nursing burnout rates are as high as 70% in some places, and unprecedented numbers of caregivers are reporting that the unrelenting global health crisis has done significant damage to their mental health.
 Some are opting to walk away from their current positions, or even the medical field entirely.

 There is one factor that plays a critical and sometimes unexpected role in anyone’s choice to leave a position: student loans.
-The debt looms over millions of Americans, but healthcare workers often shoulder a particularly expensive burden—nurses typically carry anywhere between $19,000 to $47,000 in student loan debt, nurse practitioners can have as much as $55,000, and doctors often borrow more than $200,000 to complete their schooling.
-Amidst the stress of caregiving during a pandemic, healthcare workers now have the return of student loan payments to look forward to come August.
+The debt looms over millions of Americans, but healthcare workers often shoulder a particularly expensive burden — nurses typically carry anywhere between $19,000 to $47,000 in student loan debt, nurse practitioners can have as much as $55,000, and doctors often borrow more than $200,000 to complete their schooling.
+Amidst the stress of caregiving during a pandemic, healthcare workers now have the return of student loan payments to look forward to later this year.

 Unique Challenges (and Opportunities) for Every Department